Brexit, health & me: Educating young people on the links between politics and healthcare

 The ‘Brexit, Health & Me’ pack will be provided free to over one thousand schools in the UK to engage students following A Level Politics courses and similar courses in Scotland and Northern Ireland, and for general civic education.
 The pack is perfect for home learning, which is still the norm for the vast majority of secondary school students at present.

-Professor Hervey said: ‘We want our academic research to be accessible to everyone.
+Tamara Hervey, Professor of European Law, and lead researcher on the project, said: ‘We want our academic research to be accessible to everyone.
 We all care about the NHS, perhaps now more than ever, as we stay at home to stay safe.
 This specially-written resource, which can be used as home learning, will help young people to understand how health and the NHS are impacted by the big political issues of our time.

 ‘It is more important than ever for young people to understand the relationships between the media, their own understandings of what is real and what is fake information, their political actions (including voting), and the way that a country values, organises and resources its health and social care systems.
 If young people don’t understand, they can easily be manipulated, or made to feel that their actions count for nothing.
 Engagement with politics is a very important aspect of the ways that young people are behaving in our contemporary society: look at Extinction Rebellion, or the Black Lives Matter protests.
 We want to support that engagement by providing our expertise and the products of our research in an accessible format.
 And we want to carry on having conversations with people who are not usually heard, as part of our research method.
 We’ll be getting feedback from teachers and young people who watch the film and use the resources, to carry on these conversations.